Nithin-Holla/MetaWSD/README.md

 Training on multiple GPUs is supported for the MAML variants only.
 In order to use multiple GPUs, specify the flag `--multi_gpu`.

+## Troubleshooting

+If you have a `RuntimeError` with Proto(FO)MAML and BERT, you can install the `higher` library from this fork: `https://github.com/Nithin-Holla/higher` which has a temporary fix for this.

 ## Citation

 If you use this code repository, please consider citing the paper: